ae-foster/ae-foster.github.io/_posts/2024-01-06-sgboed-gp-conceptual.markdown

 where $$\theta_{0:L} \sim p(\theta)$$ and $$y \sim p(y\mid\theta_0,\xi)$$.

-In the SGBOED paper, we showed that the expectation of this term is a lower bound on the true EIG.
+In the SGBOED paper, we showed that the expectation of this quantity is a lower bound on the true EIG.

 ## The problem with GP models